LAXITKUMAR/RestEndpoints/README.md

 # RestEndpoints
 Simple app to create simple rest endpoints in seconds

+Just bring the application up and use the UI to create the rest points.
+You can dynamically create, edit and delete you end points with zero configuration.

+# Application
+This app can be useful to frontened delvelopers to quickly mocking the rest APIs without any configuration.
+You can mock common rest methods like post, get , put, delete etc.
+You need not to add any mocking adaptor code to your application codebase.
+Your application code remains clean :-)

 # Get Started
 - 1.Open a terminal in root folder and run ``` npm install ```
 - 2.Run ``` npm start ```